Oops and Daisies

 And while it still took me some time, you know what I learned?
 That’s I’m a better mom — and I’m a better ‘me’ — when I take some time for myself too, whether it be with makeup… or giving myself permission to spend a few minutes on a hobby.

 I know it’s easier to take a bit of time for myself now that my kids are out of the ‘baby’ stage and on more of a schedule, but if parenting has taught me anything (other than patience and unconditional love), it’s that time is precious.
-With less time, we learn to focus on what’s most important.
-And when we do take time for ourselves, it’s gotta be something we care deeply and passionately about… otherwise what’s the point?
+With less time, we learn to focus on what’s most important, and, when we do take time for ourselves, it’s gotta be something we care deeply and passionately about… otherwise what’s the point?

 Are you working on finding yourself again after becoming a mom?
 I’d love to hear more about your journey to rediscovering yourself in the comments, or contact me here!